-How to Tell If Your Skin Needs Hydration or Moisture
+How to Tell If Your Skin Needs Hydration, Moisture or Both

-Now that you know hydrating and moisturizing refer to two different things, you’ll need to find out which you’re in need of.
-Determining which one your skin needs requires first knowing whether your skin is dehydrated or dry.
-The two complexion concerns can have similar symptoms, but if you pay careful attention to your skin you can spot the difference.
+Determining if your skin needs hydration or moisture requires first knowing whether your skin is dehydrated or dry.
+The two complexion concerns can have similar symptoms, but if you pay careful attention, you can spot the difference.

-Dehydrated skin will feel parched and can even produce excess oil, while dry skin flakes.
-Keep in mind, it’s also possible for your skin to be dehydrated and dry.
-Once you’ve figured out which skin issue you’re dealing with (or if you have both), deciding whether to hydrate or moisturize is completely uncomplicated.
-If you’re dehydrated, you need to hydrate.
-If you’re dry, you need to moisturize.
+Dehydrated skin will feel parched and can even produce excess oil because your skin cells mistake it for dryness and try to overcompensate.
+Symptoms of dry skin are often flakiness, dullness, a rough and scaly texture, itchiness and/or a feeling of skin tightness.
+Keep in mind that it’s also possible for your skin to be both dehydrated and dry.
+Once you’ve figured out what your skin needs, the solution is relatively easy: If you’re dehydrated, you need to hydrate, and if you’re dry, you need to moisturize.

-Kiehl’s Super Multi-Corrective Cream: Wouldn’t it be nice to tackle dehydration and aging all at once?
-Thankfully, hyaluronic acid is often included in anti-aging products too.
-This anti-aging cream fits the bill.
-Not only does is contain hyaluronic acid, but it visibly lifts, firms, and re-texturizes skin.
+Wouldn’t it be nice to tackle dehydration and signs of aging all at once?
+Thankfully, this anti-aging cream fits the bill.
+Not only does it contain hyaluronic acid, but it visibly lifts, firms and retexturizes skin as well.

-Vichy Aqualia Thermal Rich Cream: If you’ve ever noticed your skin is so dehydrated that it not only looks dull and less plump, but dehydration lines appear, this cream is for you.
-It acts as a fix by evenly spreading water throughout all areas of the face to re-hydrate dry and dehydrated areas.
+If you’ve ever noticed your skin is so dehydrated that it not only looks dull and less plump, but dehydration lines appear, this serum is for you.
+Formulated with vitamin C and mineral-rich volcanic water, this hyaluronic acid serum distributes hydration throughout all areas of the face to rejuvenate the areas that need it most.